-1985) for the acquisition of the houses, together with the associated land, as identified in Appendix 2 for the purposes of their renovation and reoccupation as housing accommodation.

-- 2.2 That the Acting Strategic Director of Adults Health & Housing be authorised,following consultation with the Cabinet Member for Urban Renewal,the Director of Legal & Democratic Services and the Interim Head of Strategic Asset Management and Estates to: - 2.2.1 take all necessary steps to secure the making, confirmation and implementation of the Compulsory Purchase Orders; - 2.2.2acquire the legal interests in the properties, whether by voluntary agreement or compulsorily using statutory powers set out in the preceding paragraph; - 2.2.3 suspend the compulsory purchase order proceedings, or withdraw an order, in relation to any particular propertyon being satisfied that the subject house will be satisfactorily renovated and re-occupied voluntarily; - 2.2.4take all necessary action to deal with all matters relating to the payment of compensation and statutory interest including, where appropriate, instituting or defendingrelated proceedings - 2.2.5dispose of the properties in accordance with the proposals set out in this report - 2.2.6take all other necessary action to give effect to these recommendations - 2.3 To agree that resolution 88/11 (Compulsory Purchase of Long Term Empty Houses), made by Council Cabinet on 18 October 2011, be varied to approve the disposal of the compulsorily acquired houses by auction or other appropriate method, including informal tender.
+- 2.1 That the Council makes Compulsory Purchase Orders under the Acquisition of Land Act 1981(pursuant to the power under section 17 of the Housing Act 1985) for the acquisition of the houses, together with the associated land, as identified in Appendix 2 for the purposes of their renovation, and reoccupation as housing accommodation - 2.2 That the Acting Strategic Director of Communities and Place be authorised, following consultation with the Cabinet Member for Urban Renewal, the Director of Governance and the Head of Strategic Asset Management and Estates to: - 2.2.1 Take all necessary steps to secure the making, confirmation and implementation of the Compulsory Purchase Orders; - 2.2.2 Acquire the legal interests in the properties, whether by voluntary agreement, or compulsorily, using statutory powers set out in the preceding paragraph; - 2.2.3 Suspend the compulsory purchase order proceedings, or withdraw an order, in relation to any particular property on being satisfied that the subject house will be satisfactorily renovated and re-occupied voluntarily; - 2.2.4 Take necessary action to deal with all matters relating to the payment of compensation and statutory interest including, where appropriate, instituting or defending related proceedings - 2.2.5 Dispose of the properties in accordance with the proposals set out in this report - 2.2.6 Take all other necessary action to give effect to these recommendations.

-REASON FOR RECOMMENDATION
+REASONS FOR RECOMMENDATION

-- 3.1 The properties identified in Appendix 2(this exempt appendix appears later in the agenda)have been vacant for a number of years and all reasonable options open to the Council to encourage the respective owners to voluntarily bring them back into use have proven unproductive. - 3.2 Restoring the houses to the useful housing stock will contribute to meeting the increasing housing needs in Derby. - 3.3 Some of the buildings have been badly neglected and present a nuisance to local residents and adjacent buildings -others have been the subject of trespass, vandalism or anti-social and criminal activities.
+- 3.1 The properties identified in Appendix 2 (this exempt appendix appears later in the agenda) have been vacant for a number of years and all reasonable options open to the Council to encourage the respective owners to voluntarily bring them back into use within an acceptable timescale have proven unproductive. - 3.2 Restoring the houses to the useful housing stock will contribute to meeting the increasing housing needs in Derby. - 3.3 Some of the buildings have been badly neglected and present a nuisance to local residents and adjacent buildings others have been the subject of trespass, vandalism or anti-social and criminal activities.
 All will likely impact negatively on their local environments while they remain vacant and the neglect continues.